Margaret Sharpe

-Margaret Clare Sharpe is a linguist of Australian Aboriginal languages, specializing in Yugambeh-Bundjalung languages, with particular regard to Yugambir, She has also done important salvage fieldwork on the Northern Territory Alawa language.
+Margaret Clare Sharpe is a linguist of Australian Aboriginal languages, specialising in Yugambeh-Bundjalung languages, with particular regard to Yugambir, She has also done significant salvage fieldwork on the Alawa language from the Northern Territory.

 Career

 Sharpe completed her doctoral dissertation on the language of the Alawa people at the University of Queensland in 1965.
 After a further stint of fieldwork between June 1966 and May 1968, this was updated and issued as a monograph under the imprint of the Australian Institute of Aboriginal Studies in 1972.
-In the meantime she worked with one of the last speakers of Yugambir, Joe Culham, then in his eighties, and managed to write up the results in a 53-page analysis published shortly after his death in 1968.
+In the meantime she worked with one of the last speakers of Yugambir, Joe Culham, then in his eighties, and wrote up the results in a 53-page analysis published shortly after his death in 1968.